-- 68. Credit is gained for successful completion of a unit.
+- 72. Credit is gained for successful completion of a unit.
 This is normally defined as the attainment of an aggregate mark of 40% or more for the summative assessment of the unit.
-However, individual schemes of assessment may define threshold levels of achievement for individual components of the summative assessment, known as qualifying marks. - 69.
+However, individual schemes of assessment may define threshold levels of achievement for individual components of the summative assessment, known as qualifying marks. - 73.
 Credit is also gained on successful re-assessment for a unit.
-Students who re-take and pass a unit gain the credit for the unit (only possible in the NFAAR-HY context for decisions requiring a repeat of the whole stage as a result of performance impaired by individual mitigating circumstances). - 70.
-Where a candidate successfully retrieves failed units in supplementary assessment, credits will be awarded for the retrieved unit(s) and a maximum mark of 40% will be awarded and used in the calculation for the determination of eligibility for the award of a degree and in the degree classification.
-The student's transcript will show a category of outcome of the supplementary assessment (see Appendix 7: Supplementary assessment). - 71.
-Credit will be awarded for failed units by compensatory performance in accordance with the limits specified in the decision-making criteria of the NFAAR-HY. - 72.
-Where marginal failures are condoned by compensation, candidates will carry forward the actual marks achieved for the unit(s). - 73.
-Students are normally permitted only TWO attempts to complete the requirements for an individual unit, unless repeating a whole stage of a programme (only possible in the NFAAR-HY context for decisions requiring a repeat of the whole stage as a result of performance impaired by individual mitigating circumstances). - 74.
-Students are not normally required to re-take units for which they have already been awarded credit, unless repeating a whole stage of a programme (only possible in the NFAAR-HY context for decisions requiring a repeat of the whole stage as a result of performance impaired by individual mitigating circumstances).
+Students who retake and pass a unit gain the credit for the unit. - 74.
+Where a candidate successfully retrieves failed units in supplementary assessment, credits will be awarded for the retrieved unit(s) and a maximum mark of 40% will be awarded and used in the calculation for the determination of eligibility for the award of a Postgraduate Certificate, Postgraduate Diploma, or Masters degree with merit or with distinction if appropriate.
+The student's transcript will show a category of outcome of the supplementary assessment (see Appendix 7: Supplementary assessment). - 75.
+Credit will be awarded for failed units by compensatory performance in accordance with the limits specified in the decision-making criteria of the NFAAR-PGT.
+This includes the requirement for a minimum threshold to be achieved in the unit for which credit is to be awarded. - 76.
+Where marginal failures are condoned by compensation, candidates will carry forward the actual marks achieved for the unit(s). - 77.
+Students are normally permitted only TWO attempts to complete the requirements for an individual unit.